Putin nuclear threat is desperation, says EU commission

 But the European Commission said any such use would have "unforeseen consequences for the entire world".

+Jamie Shea, a former Nato official, now teaching at University of Exeter in UK, said western leaders need to respond in a calm and measured way in public, but that behind the scenes Nato allies also need to consult on what they can do to dissuade Russia "from going down this reckless path."

+"The use of a nuclear weapon is highly unlikely but its use would be so potentially catastrophic that no stone can be left unturned in preventing it from happening," he said.

-Similar condemnations were made among western heads of state and government.
+Similar remarks were made among western heads of state and government.

 Among them was Dutch prime minister Mark Rutte who described Putin's speech as a kind of panic reaction.
 "Russia cannot win this war," he said.